gruntwork-io/gruntwork-io.github.io/README.md

 This is the code for the [Gruntwork website](https://www.gruntwork.io).

-Gruntwork can help you get your entire infrastructure, defined as code, in a few days.
+Gruntwork can help you get your entire infrastructure, defined as code, in about a day.
 You focus on your product.
 We'll take care of the Gruntwork.

 ## Docker quick start